Last updated on October 13th, 2023 at 02:20 pm

 Other, More Global Reasons to Eat Vegan

-Of course there are the animals.
-Some people do now choose to eat only grass-fed beef from local farmers, and that is an improvement.
-But the reality is that most of the 3,000 animals who are slaughtered every second for human consumption lived terrible lives full of suffering.
+Of course, there are the animals.
+Some people now choose to eat only grass-fed beef from local farmers, which is an improvement.
+But the reality is that most of the 3,000 animals slaughtered every second for human consumption lived terrible lives entirely of suffering.

 As I see it, there is no downside to eating vegan.
 I still eat all my favorite foods, but I eat the plant-based versus the meat-based version.
 I am healthy, fit, and feel unique and full of energy.
 My skin is clear, and my outlook on life has never been more positive.

 My conscience is clear because I can say with every meal I eat that “no animals were harmed in the making of this meal.”
 I used to think, “I could never be vegan” because of cheese, but I’ve also gotten used to not eating cheese.
 I do eat vegan cheese, but I can live just fine without eating dairy regularly, and I don’t honestly really miss it.

 To be a happy vegan is a source of personal joy, energy, and health, but it also provides me with the mental and physical means to make my dreams come true.